#1 well marketed products that actually suck in reality.

 What the Heck is “Storage voltage”?

-In one of my articles from 2010 LiFePo4 batteries on Boats, I go into great detail about how LiFePo4 batteries cannot be charged like lead acid batteries.
+In one of our articles from 2010 LiFePo4 batteries on Boats, I go into great detail about how LiFePo4 batteries cannot be charged like lead acid batteries.
 Float charging LiFePo4 batteries is not necessarily good for them.
 They prefer to be stored long term at about 50% state of charge and not be left on permanent float.
 I discussed how we we need to have different terms, float voltage and storage voltage.
 Well, wouldn’t you know Victron is the first to do so & it’s brilliant.
 Even though this is a Firefly battery, the inventor of these batteries Kurtis (a Fellow Mainer) preferred to see them at 13.2 V maximum for float voltage.
 So, I was able to set a short float of 13.4V which is what the North American importer says is okay.
 Then after 13.4V, it drops down to a 13.2V storage voltage.
 There is no other charger manufacturer that allows you to set a storage voltage!

 So, How Does The Custom Programming work?